igrishaev/blog/_posts/2017-07-04-pg-datomic.md

 If you use [HugSQL][hugsql] or [YeSQL][yesql] Clojure libraries than you already have such functions created dynamically from `*.sql` files.
-That is quite better then having naked SQL everywhere.
+That is quite better than having naked SQL everywhere.
 Porting such a project to Datomic will be much easier.